apache/predictionio/README.md

 Launch the Admin Panel
 ----------------------
+Similar to the CLI tool, you may want to change your configuration, which is located at `~/PredictionIO/adminServer/conf/application.conf`

+Notice that the commons settings database should be the same as the one specified in the CLI tool.

 Assuming you have installed the Play framework at /opt/play, where `>` indicates commands that will be run in the Play console.